 |Residents' State & Federal Tax Burden From Smoking-Caused Gov't Expenditures||$870/household|

 NJ-RAMP references a report discussing the incidence of ER visits among kids in Colorado.
 However, the referenced report states that:

 "...one Colorado emergency room’s admissions alone due to pot use alone may cost the state hundreds of thousands of dollars. "

 This statement seems to be conjecture; we didn't find any support for this in the literature.
 Citations are traditionally used to acknowledge the ideas of others and support the credibility of writing.
 Using a citation to falsely support your own opinion is generally frowned upon.

 Cannabis use is not associated with any costly diseases such as lung cancer or hepatitis.
 No death has ever been attributed solely to cannabis.
 On the contrary, cannabis is associated with a substantial reduction in premature deaths .
-Furthermore, the cannabis industry brought in $745 million in tax revenue for 2017 .
-In New Jersey, the potential tax revenue from legalized cannabis is estimated to be approximately $300 million. .
+Furthermore, the United States cannabis industry brought in $745 million in tax revenue for 2017 .
+In New Jersey, the potential tax revenue from legalized cannabis is estimated to be approximately $300 million (with some estimates as high as $1 billion) .
 Thus, there is a strong argument that legalized cannabis is economically a net positive.